Geometric Multimodal Contrastive Representation Learning: Experiments

 \textbf{Results} The results obtained on CMU-MOSEI are reported in Table~\ref{table:supervised:mosei}.
 When using the complete observations $x_{1:3}$ as inputs, GMC achieves competitive performance with the baseline model indicating that the additional contrastive loss does not deteriorate the model's capabilities (Table~\ref{table:supervised:mosei:complete}).
 However, GMC significantly improves the robustness of the model to the missing modalities as seen in Tables~\ref{table:supervised:mosei:text},~\ref{table:supervised:mosei:audio} and~\ref{table:supervised:mosei:video} where we use only individual modalities as inputs.
 While GMC consistently outperforms the baseline in all metrics, we observe the largest improvement on the F1 score and binary accuracy (Acc) where the baseline often performs worse than random.
-As before, we additionally evaluate the geometric

-alignment of the modality-specific representations $z_m$ (comprising the set $E$) and complete representations $z_{1:3}$ (comprising the set $R$).
+As before, we additionally evaluate the geometric alignment of the modality-specific representations $z_m$ (comprising the set $E$) and complete representations $z_{1:3}$ (comprising the set $R$).
 The resulting DCA score, reported in Table \ref{table:supervised:dca}, supports the results shown in Table \ref{table:supervised:mosei} and verifies that GMC significantly improves the geometric alignment compared to the baseline.

-\textbf{Model Complexity} In Table \ref{table:supervised:complexity} we report the complexity of the models and show that employing GMC to provide robustness to the original framework incurs in a small computational cost requiring only 300K extra parameters.
+Furthermore, GMC incurs in a small computational cost (with 1.4 million parameters), requiring only 300K extra parameters in comparison with the baseline (with 1.1 million parameters).